donnemartin/dev-setup/README.md

 * When installing the Xcode command line tools, a dialog will be displayed asking to confirm installation.
     * Once the dialog is dismissed and Xcode is installed, follow the instructions on the terminal to continue.
 * The `brew.sh` script takes awhile to complete, as some formulae need to be installed from source.
+* The full runtime for `.dots` on a clean install of OSX 10.10 Yosemite took about 45 minutes on a 2013 Macbook Air.
+* When the script completes, restart your computer for all updates to take effect.

 The following steps describe in greater detail what is executed when running the [.dots](https://github.com/donnemartin/dev-setup/blob/master/.dots) script.